abdanar/abdanar.github.io/_teaching/instructions.md

 print("All packages installed correctly!")
 ```
-If no errors appear, the packages are installed correctly and you are ready to run Python code in this environment.
+If no errors appear, the packages are installed correctly, and you are ready to run Python code in this environment.
 If an error occurs, it typically indicates a missing package or a version conflict, and you will need to check your environment and installation before proceeding.

 When you are done, you can exit Python using any of the following methods:
 - Using a function: